shanika04/apache_skywalking/docs/en/guides/Plugin-test.md

 Use `${SKYWALKING_HOME}/test/plugin/run.sh -h` to know more command options.

-If the local test passed, then you could add it to `.github/workflows/plugins-test.<n>.yaml` file, which will drive the tests running on the GitHub Actions of official SkyWalking repository.
+If the local test passed, then you could add it to `.github/workflows/plugins-test.<n>.yaml` file, which will drive the tests running on the Github Actions of official SkyWalking repository.
 Based on your plugin's name, please add the test case into file `.github/workflows/plugins-test.<n>.yaml`, by alphabetical orders.

-Every test case is a GitHub Actions Job.
-Please use the scenario directory name as the case `name`, mostly you'll just need to decide which file (`plugins-test.<n>.yaml`) to add your test case, and simply put one line (as follows) in it, take the existed cases as examples.
+Every test case is a Github Actions Job.
+Please use the `<scenario name> + <version range> + (<supported version count>)` as the Job `title`, and the scenario directory as the Job `name`, mostly you'll just need to decide which file (`plugins-test.<n>.yaml`) to add your test case, and simply put one line (as follows) in it, take the existed cases as examples.
-You can run `python3 tools/select-group.py` to see which file contains the least cases and add your cases into it, in order to balance the running time of each group.

-If a test case required to run in JDK 14 environment, please add you test case into file `plugins-jdk14-test.<n>.yaml`.

 ```yaml
 jobs: